-Megan Pastran
+Megan Pastrana

 Megan Pastrana, J.D.
-Law Firm Partner
+Managing Attorney & CEO Immigration for Couples

 What is a "Bona Fide" Relationship?

 Sometimes the laws of the United States unfortunately tend to use old Latin phrases rather than just clear, modern English terms.
 We thought it would be best to start out this guide by clarifying that when the immigration laws refer to the concept of a "bona fide" relationship, they just mean whether the relationship is real or not.